alperoker/pdsnd_github/README.md

 The project title is POST YOUR PROJECT ON GITHUB

 ### Description
-Describe what your project is about and what it does
+This project is about learning about git by posting on github

 ### Files used
-Include the files used
+The file used is bikeshare_2.py from python project

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.